SirNoName2705/VintelliSchemas/README.md

 # Installation

 ## Visual Studio 2022:
-As of right now it does not seem to be possible to make an Extension for VS2022.
-If you have experience in developing such extensions just write me in discord.
-All help is much appreciated.
 ### Manual
-There should be an Option somewhere in the ide to add a custom json catalog.
 `Tools>Options>TextEditor>Json>Schema`
-Then click add new one in the upper left.
+Then click add new one in the upper right.
 Copy this link:
 ####
     https://raw.githubusercontent.com/SirNoName2705/VintelliSchemas/master/SchemaReleases/current/vs_schema_catalog.json
 and paste it in the settings.

-This version requires less manual intervention after installation
+### Extension
+As of right now it does not seem to be possible to make an Extension for VS2022.
+If you have experience in developing such extensions just write me in discord.
+All help is much appreciated.

 ## Rider